jcblemai/COVID-19_italy-vaccination-oc/README.md

 The remaining notebooks display some exploration of age-stratified optimal allocations.

 In order to faciliate reproducing results without spending thousand of $ on compute, we include the raw output of optimal allocation used in the manuscript in folder `helvetios-runs/2021-11-17-107_90/` along with Ipopt outputs.
 This is the output from launching slurm file `batch_script/medium.run`.
 As such, all notebooks above should run seamlessly in a local folder.
+A file is named e.g `week-L-r150-t479700-id15-opt-107_90.csv` where:
+- `week` is the run prefix I've choosed for these runs.
+- `L` means Low transmission (hence optimistic scenario). vs. `U`
+- `r150` is the maximum rate of distribution across italy (logistic constraints). per month in Million
+- `t479700` is the weekly stockpile delivery in doses
+- `id15` is the scenario id (to use later, summarize all the above
+- `opt` means that the allocation is optimal (int when the allocation is the baseline, no vaccine one.
+It could also be an alternative strategy short name
+- `107_90` means the full problem with all 107 provinces and optimizing 90 days ahead.

 Ah, and I almost forgot, use the conda environment in file `environment_cross.yml` (or `environment.yml`if you have the same hardware as me).

 Feel free to contact me before using this (jo.lemaitresamra[at]gmail.com, I'll be happy to guide you through choices we've made, an to send you the log of the project in time with every exploration.